somechazzy/ohana-bot/README.md

   * Go to `globals_/_config/prod.py` file and read through it.
 Make all the changes that you deem necessary.
   * Go to `globals_/_config/base.py` file as well and read through it.
 Make all the changes that you deem necessary.
   * Go to `globals_/constants.py` file also and read through it.
 Make all the changes that you deem necessary.
 * Everything is now ready.
-Run `ohana.py` and give your bot a try ✌️
+Run `ohana.py` and sync your slash commands by sending `..sync slashes` in a channel your bot can read.
+Now give your bot a try ✌️
+  * If you've changed `OWNER_COMMAND_PREFIX` to something other than `..`, then use the `sync slashes` command with the prefix you set.